azure-adventure-day/aad-team/setup-infra-gameengine.md

 chmod +x ./deploy-team.sh
 ```

 Pick a name for your team.
 The name will be reflected in your Azure resources.
-Avoid special characters and keep it short.
+Avoid special characters and keep it short (10char max).
 ```
 ./deploy-team.sh <team_name> northeurope <subscription_id>
 ```